 - Cycle length.
 Ovulation usually occurs 12-16 days before a period.
 If your cycle is very regular then this may help to predict ovulation.

-- Ovulation prediction kits.
-These are devices that you can buy from a pharmacy.
+- Ovulation prediction kits (OPKs).
+These are devices that you can buy, usually from a pharmacy.
 There are two types of ovulation prediction kits.
 They both measure hormone levels.
-One measures them in your urine and the other measures them in your saliva.
+One measures them in your urine and the other measures them in your saliva:

-How do I learn to do natural family planning?
+How do I learn to do a fertility awareness method?

-If you want to consider natural family planning then it is advisable to have training from an expert.
-You can access this in the UK via organisations such as your local family planning clinic, Fertility UK or Brook.
+If you want to consider a fertility awareness method then it is advisable to have training from an expert.
+You can access natural family planning classes and individual teaching in the UK via organisations such as your local family planning clinic, Fertility UK or Brook.